seregazhuk/seregazhuk.github.io_old/_drafts/2018-02-15-reactphp-filesystem.md

 $file = $filesystem->file('test.txt');
 {% endhighlight %}

 This method returns an instance of `React\Filesystem\Node\FileInterface`, which provides various method for working with files.

+### Reading

 To asynchronously read the contents of the file call `getContents()` method:

 {% highlight php %}
 <?php